WikiLeaks says starts releasing hacked Syria emails

-WikiLeaks spokeswoman Sarah Harrison told a news conference the emails were from Syrian political figures, government ministries and companies, dating from August 2006 to March 2012.
+WikiLeaks said in a statement the emails were from Syrian political figures, government ministries and companies, dating from August 2006 to March 2012.

-She read out a statement quoting WikiLeaks founder Julian Assange as saying: "The material is embarrassing to Syria, but it is also embarrassing to Syria's opponents.
+The statement quoted WikiLeaks founder Julian Assange as saying: "The material is embarrassing to Syria, but it is also embarrassing to Syria's opponents.

 "It helps us not merely to criticise one group or another, but to understand their interests, actions and thoughts.
 It is only through understanding this conflict that we can hope to resolve it."